-Charles Edward was born four months after the death of his father and was styled His Royal Highness The Duke of Albany from birth.
-The young duke was baptised privately at Claremont on 4 August 1884 and publicly in Esher Parish Church on 4 December 1884 four months later.
+Charles Edward was born four months after the death of his father and was styled HRH The Duke of Albany from birth.
+The young duke was baptised privately at Claremont on 4 August 1884 and publicly in Esher Parish Church on 4 December 1884.
 His godparents were: Queen Victoria (paternal grandmother); Albert Edward, Prince of Wales (paternal uncle); Princess Helena (paternal aunt); Princess Louise (paternal aunt); Frederica of Hanover (his father’s second cousin); Alexis, Prince of Bentheim and Steinfurt (his mother’s brother-in-law); and George Victor, Prince of Waldeck and Pyrmont (his maternal grandfather).

-When the First World War broke out, Charles Edward decided to ally with Germany, breaking his relationship with the British royal family, and served on staff with an infantry division of the German army.
-The British royal family changed its name from the House of Saxe-Coburg and Gotha to the more English sounding House of Windsor in July 1917.
-As a consequence, Charles Edward’s name was removed from the register of the Most Noble Order of the Garter and he and his children lost any entitlement to their British titles and styles.
+When the First World War broke out, Charles Edward decided to ally with the German Empire, breaking his relationship with the British Royal Family, and served on staff with an infantry division of the German army.
+The British Royal Family changed its name from the House of Saxe-Coburg and Gotha to the more English sounding House of Windsor in July 1917.
+As a consequence, Charles Edward’s name was removed from the register of the Most Noble Order of the Garter and his family lost their British titles and styles.